 - Practice the restriction of Ahimsa and do not commit violent acts, at least physically.

 - For the violent words and thoughts that come to the mind, the work consists in tracing down their root cause, to uncover the unconscious wounds that fuel them.
 We do this through meditation.
-By understanding in what way they compensate for the lack of genuine love, in what way they may generate “pleasure” (pseudo-pleasure) and in what way they avoid the pain of encountering of the real feelings underneath anger: feelings of powerlessness, fear and weakness; in doing that, one is half-way healed from them.
+By understanding in what way they compensate for the lack of genuine love, in what way they may generate “pleasure” (pseudo-pleasure) and in what way they avoid the pain of encountering the real feelings underneath the anger: feelings of powerlessness, fear and weakness; in doing that, one is half-way healed from them.

 - What follows is a necessary process of learning and experimentation in the real world, in the changes one makes to one’s environment, one’s relationships and one’s habits based on love, friendliness, and strength.
 In time and with practice, Ahimsa stops being a restriction and becomes an integrated part of the personality.